twolfson/if-i-were-to-build-a-startup-web-app/explorations/2-django-allauth/README.md

 - Stuck briefly on mandatory email verification meaning there is no identified user

 - TODO: Talk about {% debug %}

+- TODO: Prob pause efforts on additional pages?
+Allauth seems to be friendly with incremental, so that's good